RGBHack/Spark/README.md

   <img alt="Maintained" src="https://img.shields.io/badge/Maintained-Yes-orange">
 </p>

-> ⚡ A productivity web app for helping people during the COVID-19 Pandemic [Still under development]
+> A cumulative productivity app so that you only have to use one app instead of 3,749.

 ### 🏠 [Homepage](https://www.sparkapp.cf)